datacarpentry/image-processing/episodes/02-image-basics.md

 zero[2,1]= 1.0

 # The following line of code creates a new figure for imshow to use in displaying our output.
-# Without it, the image would overwrite our previous image in the cell above
 fig, ax = plt.subplots()
 ax.imshow(zero)
 print(zero)